psf/the-invisibles/content/english/episodes/ep-10-trailer.md

 With over 19 years of experience in Data and AI, Una Galyeva held various positions, from hands-on Data and AI development to leading Data and AI teams and departments.
-She is a driving force behind PyLadies Amsterdam, a Microsoft MVP, AI4ALL Advisory board member, and the owner of AI MLOps Agency.
+She is a driving force behind PyLadies Amsterdam, a Microsoft MVP, AI4ALL Advisory board member, and Head of Artificial Intelligence.

 In this episode, Una shares her journey of relocating to Amsterdam, navigating the tech industry, and building inclusive communities.
 From freelancing challenges to leading innovative workshops, Una offers valuable insights on career growth,